 Karen is a corporate partner who advises on cross-border transactions relating to China.
-Based in Beijing, she has more than 20 years experience advising clients on inbound and outbound transactions.
+Based in Hong Kong, she has more than 20 years experience advising clients on inbound and outbound transactions.

 Karen helps businesses – mainly in the financial, real estate, retail, telecommunications and healthcare sectors in China – handle cross-border mergers and acquisitions (M&A) transactions, establishment of presence, and meet regulatory compliance requirements (including in relation to consumer protection, competition and employment issues).

 Karen’s expertise is reflected by her listings in Legal 500 Asia Pacific, Chambers Asia-Pacific, and IFLR1000.
 According to Chambers Asia-Pacific 2016, Karen is ‘a very capable corporate partner’, while the 2009 edition noted ‘her capacity to really understand clients’ problems and give the most appropriate response in a timely manner’.